Build a CI/CD pipeline with GitOps on Terraform Cloud

 variables.tf

-This is the part about how to load modules and how to pass variables.
+This explains how to load modules and pass variables.

-Load AWS access keys etc. from environment variables instead of terraform.tfvars.
+AWS access keys and other data should be loaded from environment variables instead of terraform.tfvars.

 examples/provider.tf